jncox/calm/calm_windows_blueprint/calm_windows_blueprint.rst

 .. _unattended XML answer file: https://docs.microsoft.com/en-us/windows-hardware/manufacture/desktop/use-answer-files-with-sysprep

 Up to this point, we've been working with Linux based User VMs, and consequently, SSH.
-We'll now explore deploying a Windows based VM, and modifying them with a Powershell script natively via Nutanix Calm.
+We'll now explore deploying a Windows based VM, and modifying it with a Powershell script, all natively via Nutanix Calm.

 Creating Blueprint (Windows)
 ++++++++++++++++++++++++++++